jecki/DHParser/documentation_src/manuals/02_nodetree.rst

 Module 'nodetree' also contains a few simple parsers (:py:func:`~nodetree.parse_sxpr()`, :py:func:`~nodetree.parse_xml()`) or :py:func:`~nodetree.parse_json()` to convert XML-snippets, S-expressions or json objects into trees composed of Node-objects.

-Only :py:func:`~nodetree.parse_xml()` can deserialize any XML-file.
-The other two functions can parse only the restricted subset of S-expressions or JSON into Node-trees that is used when serializing into these formats.
+.. note: Only :py:func:`~nodetree.parse_xml()` can deserialize any XML-file.
+The other two
+    functions can parse only the restricted subset of S-expressions or JSON into Node-trees that is used when serializing into these formats.
 There is no function to deserialize indented text.

 In order to make parameterizing serialization easier, the Node-class also defines a generic :py:meth:`~nodetree.Node.serialize()`-method next to the more